March 27, 2026

 Before building client management systems, understand your actual capacity.
 Most solo AI automation agency owners can sustainably handle 8–12 retainer clients.
 Here's how to calculate yours:

-• Weekly available hours: How many hours do you have for client work?
-(Be honest — not 60.)
+• Weekly available hours: How many hours do you realistically have for client work?
+Not 60.
+Most people have 30–40 hours of productive, focused work per week.

 • Maximum clients: Available hours ÷ average hours per client = your sustainable ceiling